 The Annual Budget shall be considerate of the following effectiveness, efficiency and funding factors:

-The need for isolating and eliminating as far as possible duplications on expenditure items to those of the shareholder;
+the need for isolating and eliminating as far as possible duplications on expenditure items to those of the shareholder;

-The need to optimise service delivery utilising available resources; and
+the need to optimise service delivery utilising available resources; and

-The need for generate revenue to the municipality.
+the need to generate revenue for the Company and ultimately the Shareholder.

 Until such time as the new Annual Budget has been approved in accordance with this clause 12.1, the previous Annual Budget will be applied by the Board and will be binding on the Parties as if it had been approved in accordance with this clause 12.